I wrote this article after I just got off watching this great and important video for Heidi Grant Halvorson in 99u. (that was back in March 2015)

 She was talking about “be good mindsets” and “get better mindset”.
 Summarizing those will be as follow:

-– be good mindset is all about only looking at the final goal, building a perfect image of that, then suffering not reaching there.
-It encourages comparison with other people and focuses on “what is everybody else doing”.
+- Be good mindset is all about only looking at the final goal, building a perfect image of that, then suffering not reaching there.
+It encourages comparison with other people and focuses on “a is everybody else doing”.

 Heidi just phrased, scientifically, what I believed for a long time.
 So from here on these are my thoughts and experiences on the subject.

 I grew up with a lot of high expectations.
-My dad is a smart professor at the university, my mom is a very bright person with firm believes and full of hopes and dreams.
+My dad is a professor at the university, my mom used to be in medical school but dropped that dream to raise us.
 I am the first child for my parents, and have been an honor student almost all through my elementary and middle school life, and still considered a “good kid” till my graduation from high school (not sure of now though. lol).
 I spent my kindergarten life in England, so that gave me an upper hand in terms of language ability.

 I was always in the front line of everything until we went to the States.
 It was 2002, and I was 13 years of age.
 Due to differences in calendar counting and a whole another bunch of stuff, I entered 9th grade as the youngest freshman in Shorewood High School (Milwaukee, WI) that year.
 This particular year shaped my whole life experiences, as everything that I thought was “perfect” just collapsed.
 My english level turned out it can’t hold a whole sentence together , my athletic ability was near to non, and my level of thinking couldn’t get past the action and sci-fi novels I was reading.
 When all of this reality broke, all the “be good” mentality just went down with it.
 The experience was so horrifying, specially for a 13 years old kid.
 I mean, imagine sitting in class and be the ONLY ONE that literally can’t understand what everybody else is saying.
 During the first semester my life was a disaster, my grades were really bad, my soccer and then basketball training was proving that I was made of pure fat, and above all, it was fucking freezing in Milwaukee and I have to enjoy the snow.